An Evaluation of Bayesian Methods for Bathymetry-based Localization of Autonomous Underwater Robots: Experimental Setup and Results

 \subsection{Bathymetry Data}

-The following lakes located in Minneapolis, MN, USA were chosen: Lake Bde Maka Ska, Lake Nokomis, Lake Hiawatha, and Lake Harriet.
-The lakes were chosen since they are large, well-studied, have a non-flat floor, and are easy to access for future field studies.
-The bathymetry data was acquired from the Minnesota Department of Natural Resources (MN DNR)~\cite{naturalresourcesdepartment2018} (see Fig.~\ref{fig:bathy_raw_data}).
-The grid size of each lake's bathymetry data is mostly $5$m but is $10$m in some lakes.
-The lake height at each position is given in feet, but we converted it to meters for our study.
-In our experiments, we assumed that the grid size is $1$m to simplify the calculations, and the bathymetry data was scaled accordingly.
+The following lakes located in Minnesota, USA were chosen as test locations: Lake Bde Maka Ska, Lake Nokomis, Lake Hiawatha, Lake Harriet, Lake Turtle, Lake Howard, Lake Waverly, and Lake Pulaski.
+The lakes were chosen since they are large, well-studied, have an undulating floor, and are easy to access for future field studies.
+The bathymetry data was acquired from the Minnesota Department of Natural Resources (MN DNR)~\cite{naturalresourcesdepartment2018}.
+The size of grid cells for each lake's bathymetry data is $5$m.
+The lake height at each position is given in feet, which were converted to meters for our study.
+In our experiments, we assume that the grid size is $1$m to simplify the calculations, and the bathymetry data is scaled accordingly.